iam-sysop/Bonobo-Git-Server/readme.md

 #### I'd like to use git hooks to restrict access.
 How do I access the web frontend usernam?

-Bonobo provides the following environment variables:
+gitserver.net provides the following environment variables:

 * `AUTH_USER`: The username used to login.
 Empty if it was an anonymous operation (clone/push/pull)
 * `REMOTE_USER`: Same as `AUTH_USER`